-Board of Trustees
+Board of DIRECTORS

-Spencer Blasdale, Director and Chairman
+Spencer Blasdale, Director, Chair and clerk

-Mr. Blasdale is the Executive Director of Academy of the Pacific Rim Charter Public School in Boston, a position he also held for 10 years between 1997 and 2007.
-Before his current stint at APR, he served as Chief Executive Officer of SchoolWorks for eight years.
-Previously he worked for City Year in Boston and Chicago, as well as taught at Beaver Country Day School in Brookline, MA for three years.
+Mr. Blasdale is the Executive Director of the Academy of the Pacific Rim Charter Public School in Boston, a position he also held for 10 years between 1997 and 2007.
+Before his current stint at APR, he served for eight years as Chief Executive Officer of SchoolWorks, an education consulting organization.
+Previously he worked for City Year in Boston and Chicago, as well as taught for three years at Beaver Country Day School in Brookline, MA.
 He also served as the Board Chair of the Massachusetts Charter School Association from 2004-2008.
-Mr. Blasdale has served as a leadership coach, school quality reviewer and strategy consultant for clients, including the Kauffman Foundation and the KIPP Network.
-He has spent 20 years in the field of education, beginning with a teaching internship at The Park School in Brookline, MA and working as a teacher, administrator and service partner to district schools in Chicago and Boston.
-Mr. Blasdale has a M.Ed. from Harvard University and an AB from Princeton University.
+Mr. Blasdale has served as a leadership coach, school quality reviewer, and strategy consultant for clients, including the Kauffman Foundation and the KIPP Network.
+He has spent 20 years in the field of education, beginning with a teaching internship at The Park School in Brookline, MA and working as a teacher, administrator, and service partner to district schools in Chicago and Boston.
+Mr. Blasdale has a M.Ed. from Harvard University and an A.B. from Princeton University.

 Paul reville, director

-Prior to joining the Patrick Administration, Mr. Reville had chaired the Massachusetts State Board of Education, founded the Rennie Center for Education Research and Policy, co-founded the Massachusetts Business Alliance for Education (MBAE), chaired the Massachusetts Reform Review Commission, chaired the Massachusetts Commission on Time and Learning, and served as executive director of the Pew Forum on Standards-Based Reform, a national think tank which convened the U.S.’s leading researchers, practitioners, and policymakers to set the national standards agenda.
+Prior to joining the Patrick Administration, Mr. Reville chaired the Massachusetts State Board of Education, founded the Rennie Center for Education Research and Policy, co-founded the Massachusetts Business Alliance for Education (MBAE), chaired the Massachusetts Reform Review Commission, chaired the Massachusetts Commission on Time and Learning, and served as executive director of the Pew Forum on Standards-Based Reform, a national think tank which convened the U.S.’s leading researchers, practitioners, and policymakers to set the national standards agenda.
 Mr. Reville played a central role in MBAE’s development of and advocacy for Massachusetts historic Education Reform Act of 1993.
 Mr. Reville has been a member of the HGSE faculty since 1997 and has served as director of the Education Policy and Management Program.

 Ann Sagan, director and Treasurer